opendocsg/opendoc-supreme-court-judgements/2019_SGHC_75/report.md

 ## Background

 2       The accused was convicted of a charge of trafficking in not less than 35.21 grams of diamorphine, an offence under s 5(1)(_a_) of the Misuse of Drugs Act (Cap 185, 2008 Rev Ed) (“MDA”).
 He was sentenced to life imprisonment and 15 strokes of the cane.
-My grounds of decision are contained in _Public Prosecutor v Ranjit Singh Gill Menjeet Singh and another_ (“GD”).
+My grounds of decision are contained in _Public Prosecutor v Ranjit Singh Gill Menjeet Singh and another_ [2016] SGHC 217   (“GD”).

 3       The case turned on the accused’s knowledge that a plastic bag which he handed to the co-accused contained the drugs.
 The plastic bag was in the bus which the accused drove from Malaysia to Singapore.
 The accused’s defence was that he did not know that the plastic bag contained anything illegal or specifically, the drugs.
 As explained in \[37\]–\[50\] of the GD, based on the facts and circumstances, I found that he had failed to rebut the presumption of knowledge of the nature of the drugs contained in s 18(2) of the MDA.